In C: Score

+Most of Riley's music is not written down.
+In C remained one of his few notated pieces until Kronos Quartet began commissioning him in the 1980s.
+He wrote In C so that it would be open to many interpretations.
+The score fits on a single page.
+Riley felt, "If you can't do it with just that, it's not worth doing."

-The score of In C consists of 53 modules that fit on a single page.
+The score of In C consists of 53 "modules" that fit on a single page.
 Each module is a short musical phrase notated in treble clef without a time signature and bracketed by repeat signs.
-Riley uses nine different pitches, only omitting C♯ and E♭ from the chromatic scale.
+Riley uses nine different pitch classes, only omitting C♯, D♯, and G♯ from the chromatic scale.

-The total duration of the written score is only 521 eighth notes.
-The shortest module lasts one 8th note, and the longest lasts 64.
-The material varies widely in character, from drones to running 16th note figures.
-Three of the modules are repeated: Nos.
-10 (as 41), 11 (as 36), and 18 (as 28).
-The longest figure is #35, which spans 60 pulses, ranges an octave and a half, and includes seven of the score's pitches.
+The total duration of the written score is exactly 521 eighth notes.
+The shortest module lasts one eighth note, and the longest lasts 64.
+The material varies widely in character, from drones to running sixteenth note figures.
+Three modules are repeated: No. 10 (as No. 41), No. 11 (as No. 36), and No. 18 (as No. 28).
+The longest is No. 35, which spans 60 pulses, ranges an octave and a half, and includes seven different pitches.
 Its length creates a sense of figure 35 as a turning point in the piece, creating a symmetry or even hinting at a very loose ternary form.

 Riley indicates no tempo, instrumentation, or dynamics.
-The notation is extremely uncluttered, and by implication, open to a wide range of interpretation.
-The first melody outlines a major third with its three quarter note Es ornamented with grace note Cs.
+The first module outlines a major third with its three quarter note Es ornamented with grace note Cs.
 The final melody is a minor third between G and B♭ played in sixteenth notes.
 The structure of the melodic modules creates a vague sense of tonal shifts, for instance from C to E and then C to G.

-All of the motifs are diatonic until #14, which introduces an F♯.
+All of the modules are diatonic until No. 14, which introduces an F♯.
 The raised fourth scale degree prevails until module 31 when the F♮ returns.
 The F♯ makes one final appearance in module 35, shortly after a B♭ is introduced.
-The seventh scale degree returns to B♮ until #49, where it remains lowered until the end of the piece.
+The seventh scale degree returns to B♮ until No. 49, where it remains lowered until the end of the piece.
 Riley composed the modules with strong interrelations.
 Rarely is a module not clearly related to its predecessor.

 Instructions

 There are a few rules for performing In C that have remained since its first performance.
-They primarily define the indeterminacy of the piece:
+They primarily define the indeterminate nature of the piece: